abingdonpta/abingdonpta/content/posts/2023-05-25 Field Day/index.md

 ---
 title: Field Day Volunteers Needed
-summary: The school is looking for volunteers to help make Abingdon's Field Day a success on Friday, June 9.
+summary: The school is looking for volunteers to help make Abingdon's Field Day a success on Tuesday, June 13.
 slug: field day
 date: 2023-05-25T07:00:00-04:00
+lastmod: 2023-06-08T07:00:00-04:00
 categories: "volunteer opportunities"
 images: ["/2023/05/25/field-day/images/flyer-en.png"]
 ---

+**6/8 Update**: Field Day has been rescheduled to Tuesday, June 13 due to poor air quality.
+If you signed up to volunteer, and can volunteer for the same shift(s) on Tuesday, June 13th, that would be terrific.
+If you are not able to volunteer on Tuesday, June 13th, then please remove your name from the Signup Genius.
+Kindly update the Signup Genius with your availability by Friday, June 9 at 9 am (if possible), so that we can plan accordingly.
+Thank you!

+---

 You're invited to volunteer to help make Abingdon's Field Day a success!
-The school in need of volunteers to help with the 12 stations that students will rotate through during Field Day on Friday, June 9.
+The school in need of volunteers to help with the 12 stations that students will rotate through during Field Day on ~~Friday, June 9~~ Tuesday, June 13.
 There are 3 shifts:

 - 8:15am-10:15am
 - 10:20am-12:20pm